Skip to main content

 Wisdom

 Wisdom is a riddle-based wish.
-The shrine sets a secret target number, and you must sacrifice cards whose quality values sum to exactly that number.
-The reward for solving the riddle is a guaranteed Secret tier card.
+Each player has their own secret target number, and you must sacrifice cards whose quality values sum to exactly that number.
+The reward for solving your riddle is a guaranteed Secret tier card.

 Power